![]() |

 S410 |

-Archean Butterstone - This rock is from the Greenstone Belt of Southern Africa.
-It formed during the Archean Period (>2.5 billion years old), with early life (micro fossils) forming in the shallow sea.
-Each piece is about 1.25" x 1.25".
-The environment and conditions were conducive for the serpentinization (green color) of the sediments that had become hard over time, creating Stromatolites of blue green algae found in the fine laminations of the Butterstone. |
+Archean Butterstone - Is from the Greenstone Belt of Southern Africa.
+It formed during the Archean Period with early life (micro fossils) forming in the shallow sea.
+Each piece is about 1.25" x 1.50".
+The environment and conditions were conducive for the serpentinization (green color) of the sediments creating Stromatolites of blue green algae found in the fine laminations of the Butterstone. |

-$10.00 | |
+$10.00 each | |

 |